List of Blockchain and Bitcoin Bills Filed in the Philippines

 • Updated on September 29, 2025: HBs 4792 and 4853 are added.

-Local Blockchain Bills Filed This 2025
+Local Blockchain Bills Filed

-Full title: An Act Recognizing, Prescribing, and Regulating the Use of Blockchain and Distributed Ledger Technology in Government Transactions, Records, and Public Services, and for other purposes.
+Full Title: An Act Recognizing, Prescribing, and Regulating the Use of Blockchain and Distributed Ledger Technology in Government Transactions, Records, and Public Services, and for other purposes.

 Photo for the Article - List of Blockchain and Bitcoin Bills Filed in the Philippines